Purcs3d/phishing-softhouse/README.md

 Description: [followed by two spaces]
   [Indentation] This should be a short summary of what the function does and how to use it.
   Do **NOT** describe how it works.
   Lines should generally not go above 79 chars in length.
-If a description is long, kindly split it to new rows and match the indentation of the previous line
+If a description is too long, split it to new rows and match the indentation of the previous line

 [One blank row is important between sections.
 It improves readability and allows interpreters to format docstrings (e.g. pylance)]